 Although no one likes to think about fires and the potential accompanying destruction, it’s one of those areas that we all need to talk about.
-Indeed, making sure your entire family is prepared is the single most effective action you can take in preventing fires in the first place and safely navigating one in the event that it actually happens.
+Indeed, making sure your entire family is prepared is the single most effective action you can take in preventing fires in the first place.
+These tips also help in safely navigating how to deal with a fire in the event that it actually happens.
 You can and should educate your kids on the seriousness of a fire without scaring them.
-So, here are some general guidelines and some family fire safety tips to help keep your entire family safe and sound.
+Here are some general guidelines and some family fire safety tips to help keep your entire family safe and sound.

 4 Important Family Fire Safety Tips